common-workflow-language/common-workflow-language/v1.1.0-dev1/concepts.md

 implementation cannot satisfy all hints.
 The implementation may report a warning if a hint cannot be satisfied.

+Requirements can be specified in the input object document as an array of requirements under the field name `cwl:requirements`.
+They are combined with any requirements present in the corresponding Process as if they were specified there.

 Requirements are inherited.
 A requirement specified in a Workflow applies to all workflow steps; a requirement specified on a workflow step will apply to the process implementation of that step and any of its substeps.